alexroz555/CS361-Microservice/README.md

         response = requests.post(microservice_url, data={'ingredient':ingredient})
         ingredient_safety = response.text
     return render_template("ing_page.html", ingredient=ingredient, safety_info=ingredient_safety)"
-  This is the call I included in my copy of main.py to call upon my microservice.

 The microservice file will then return the data with this call:
 "@app.route("/lookup-ingredients", methods=['POST'])
 def lookup_ingredients():